boniface/scylladb_cdc/docs/FAQ.md

 ### Q: Why use ScyllaDB instead of PostgreSQL?

-**A:** This project uses ScyllaDB to demonstrate:
+**A:** This project uses ScyllaDB to demonstrate, eventually, we could be wrong:
 1. **High-performance CDC**: ScyllaDB's CDC is optimized for throughput
 2. **Horizontal scalability**: Easy to add nodes
-3. **Low latency**: < 100ms from write to CDC capture
+3. **Low latency**: < 100ms from write to CDC capture, hopefully
-4. **Rust ecosystem**: Great Rust driver support
+4. **Rust ecosystem**: Great Rust driver support from ScyllaDB group that works well

 PostgreSQL with Debezium is also a valid choice!
-The pattern is database-agnostic.
+The pattern is database-agnostic and there are probably many solutions out there demonstrating this.

 ---